MadawaSamarathunga/Python-Projects-Uber-Trips-Analysis/README.md

 ## Libraries and Tools Used
 The project utilizes Python along with libraries such as Pandas for data manipulation, Matplotlib, and Seaborn for data visualization.

-## How to Run the Notebook
-To run this analysis, ensure you have Jupyter Notebook installed and the aforementioned libraries.
-Download the `.ipynb` file, open it in Jupyter, and run the cells sequentially to replicate the analysis.